-You can purchase DIY kits in plastic or aluminum frames trapped with drought-resistant strips.
+You can purchase DIY kits in plastic or aluminium frames trapped with drought-resistant strips.
 You can select sliding or hinged panes, which are easy to close, open and clean.

-Using your electricity and gas bills to determine the amount of CO2 pollution you can produce.
+Use your electricity and petrol bills to determine the amount of CO2 pollution you can produce.
 Every kilowatt hour (kwh) or unit of your electricity bill expels 430 grammes of CO2.
 That is enough to fill up 43 party balloons.

-When it comes to electricity, multiply the number of kwhs or units on your latest bill by 430 and you will get the amount of grammes of CO2 that was produced.
-Multiply the kwhs or units by 190 for gas.
+When it comes to electricity, multiply the number of kwhs or units on your latest bill by 430 and you will get the number of grammes of CO2 that was produced.
+Multiply the kWh or units by 190 for petrol.
 Divide your answer by 1,000,000 and you will get the amount of CO2 tonnes.